omendez30/Python_cert/README.md

 ### Prerequisites

-Ensure that you have python package manager pip installed using, sudo apt install python3-pip, for Mac.
-Windows, download the get-pip.py open command prompt and navigate to the get-pip.py installer, and run the command python get-pip.py
+Ensure that you have python package manager pip installed using, sudo apt install python3-pip,for Mac.
+Also import shutil, and requests modules.
+Windows, download the get-pip.py open command prompt and navigate to the get-pip.py installer, and run the command python get-pip.py.

 ## Authors